 Lymington New Forest Hospital is a large modern hospital located in the South West of Hampshire.
-The hospital has four inpatient wards including a stroke rehabilitation unit and medical admissions unit.
+The hospital has five inpatient wards including a stroke rehabilitation unit and medical assessment unit.

 A number of other services are provided on the hospital site by University Hospital Southampton NHS Foundation Trust and PHL.

 WARD VISITING TIMES

 - Visiting times are daily between 2pm 8pm

 - We are limited to 1-2 persons per bedside at a time.